 In the 1920’s, one of Tucson’s richest men was Albert Steinfeld.
 When he was 18-years-old, the German-born Steinfeld came to Tucson in 1872 via stagecoach to work for his uncle Louis’ mercantile, Zeckendorf’s.
 Originally, Zeckendorf’s was a large one-story adobe building with a flat roof situated just west of Calle …Continue reading

-Part1 of 3: The Dillinger Phenomenon (Note: Southern Arizona Guide will lead two FREE Dillinger Days Tours from Hotel Congress on Saturday January 23, 2016.)
+Part1 of 3: The Dillinger Phenomenon Editor’s Note: Tucson celebrates Dillinger Days every year in front of the Hotel Congress.
+2019 will be January 18 & 19.
+It’s a hoot.
 John Dillinger robbed banks.
 To many, he became a popular folk hero, not unlike train robber Jessie James back in …Continue reading

 The most common complaint I hear about Tucson is the awful condition of Tucson roads, particularly the proliferation of potholes.
 Every time this subject comes up I recall that Congress Street wasn’t even paved until 1912 the year Arizona became a state.
 From myriad accounts by travelers in those early years, any pavement was better than no pavement.

 Throughout the history of Tucson, people who lived here, and others who were just traveling through, occasionally recorded their impressions.
 These hardy pioneers left us with a way to peak into our past though a tiny knothole in time.

 In 1942, Eve Ball, author and friend to many Mescalero Apaches (NM), convinced Asa (Ace) Daklugie, a Chiricahua Apache, to tell her the stories of his people’s war with the United States of America and the Republic of Mexico (1861-1886).
 These stories had been told many times by White Eyes: …Continue reading